ElpadoCan/SpotMAX/spotmax/docs/source/parameters_description.rst

     resolved as long as the distance between their centers is less or equal than the radius of each spot (see the "Abbe diffraction limit").

-  In the GUI, you will see a warning sign besides the parameter when any of the values are lower than 2 pixels.
+  In the GUI, you will see a warning sign beside the parameter when any of the values are lower than 2 pixels.
 This is because it would result in a spot footprint with a radius of 1 pixel, effctively detecting spots one every single pixel of the image (i.e., most likely this would be too small).